 What Is a Planet?

-A planet is a type of planetary body that is in orbit around the Sun, has sufficient mass to have a nearly round shape (hydrostatic equilibrium) and has “cleared the neighborhood” around its orbit.
-The definition owes it’s origin to the discovery of trans-neptunium objects approximately the size of Pluto that was discovered by astronomer Mike Brown at the California Institute of Technology.
+A planet is a planetary body in orbit around the Sun, has sufficient mass to have a nearly round shape (hydrostatic equilibrium), and has “cleared the neighborhood” around its orbit.
+The definition owes its origin to discovering trans-neptunium objects approximately the size of Pluto that astronomer Mike Brown discovered at the California Institute of Technology.
 This discovery meant that “Pluto-like” objects are common and shouldn’t share the same designation as the eight major planets.
 These bodies were categorized as”dwarf planets.”

 The Planetary Habitability Laboratory has one the most scientifically accurate classifications of planets created.
-Their planetary index is based on mass since it is the most measured planetary parameter for confirmed exoplanets.
+Their planetary index is mass-based since it is the most measured planetary parameter for confirmed exoplanets.
 It makes sense to include planets of our Solar System within the same categories as the exoplanets with their ongoing discoveries.
-The Habitable Exoplanets Catalog classifies planets as either Terrans, or terrestrial planets and Giant planets.
+The Habitable Exoplanets Catalog classifies planets as terrans, terrestrial planets, and Giant planets.

-A terran planet, (other names include terrestrial planet, telluric planet, or rocky planet) is a planet composed mostly of silicate rocks and metals.
+A terran planet, (other names include terrestrial planet, telluric planet, or rocky planet) is a planet composed primarily of silicate rocks and metals.
 The word “Terran” means “of or about Earth.”
 The terms “terrestrial planet” and “telluric planet” are derived from the Latin words for Earth (Terra and Tellus).
-Our Solar System consists of four Terran planets which are also the inner planets of the Solar System, Mercury, Venus, Mars, and our world, Earth.
-These planets are referred to as “inner planets” because they are the closest planets to the Sun and are separated from the “outer planets” by the Asteroid Belt.
-There are three classifications of terran planets, miniterrans, subterrans, terrans and superterrans.
+Our Solar System consists of four Terran planets, the inner planets of the Solar System, Mercury, Venus, Mars, and our world, Earth.
+These planets are called “inner planets” because they are the closest planets to the Sun and are separated from the “outer planets” by the Asteroid Belt.
+There are three classifications of terran planets, miniterrans, subterrans, terrans, and superterrans.